 In most cases the parish boundary is likely to be the appropriate boundary for the neighbourhood area.

-In all cases, when making a designation Daventry District Council will aim to ensure that the neighbourhood area will not subsequently need to be altered to enable more logical neighbourhood boundaries in the future.
+In all cases, when making a designation West Northamptonshire Council will aim to ensure that the neighbourhood area will not subsequently need to be altered to enable more logical neighbourhood boundaries in the future.

 Once an application has been received by the Council the designation process will depend on the extent of the neighbourhood area: